 Bachelor of Laws - Graduate entryBachelors Graduate Entry

-The graduate entry Bachelor of Laws (LLB) is a three-year degree which meets the requirements for admission as a lawyer throughout Australia.
-Whatever their field of interest, the LLB will equip students with the intellectual, critical and practical skills needed in the professional practice of law.
+The graduate entry Bachelor of Laws at Southern Cross University is a three-year degree which meets the requirements for admission as a lawyer throughout Australia.
+Some graduate-entry students may choose to specialise in fields of law relevant to their previous degree.

 |Graduate Attribute||Course Learning Outcome|

 Demonstrate the intellectual and practical skills needed to identify, research, evaluate and synthesise relevant factual, legal and policy issues.